HenriquePinheiro12/devfinder/README.md

 - Project built with Next.js
 - Live site: [http://devfinder-dun.vercel.app/](http://devfinder-dun.vercel.app/)

-This project is based on pro challange from __frontendmentor.io__.
+This project is based on a pro challange from __frontendmentor.io__.
 I didn´t have access to it, so I built it by myself based on the project´s idea.

 ## Screenshots